amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

 ## Locating selectors

 When planning testing at the readying phase of a work item, locators must be considered.
-This allows Software Engineers to plan any additional work needed in order to enable our best practices.
+This allows Engineers to plan any additional work needed in order to enable our best practices.

 It is important to use a locator that is robust and does not depend on the DOM structure.